Friday, November 8, 2024

 Point #1 was: "Both Halloween and All Saints’ Day originate from the ancient pagan Celtic festival of Samhain."
 This is false.
 Let's explore.

 Halloween comes from the Catholic holy day called All Saints Day.
-All Saints is also known as All Hallows (hallow is an old word meaning holy).
-Halloween is the Eve of All Saints.
+All Saints is also known as All Hallows and Hallowmas (hallow is an old word meaning holy).
+Halloween is the Eve of All Hallows.
 That is what Halloween means - All Hallows Eve.
 Halloween does not come from Samhain, it comes from All Saints Day.
+All Saints and All Souls together became known as Hallowtide and Allhallowtide.

 That is how All Saints began.
 Notice how I said nothing about Samhain.
 It did not factor in.

 The Celtic religion was heavily persecuted by the Roman Empire (itself extinct in the west by that time).
 The Romans were against the Celtic practice of human sacrifice.
 The Celtic native religion was in a state of heavy decline in areas of Roman control.
-When Christian evangelists arrived, it was to a people generally in a state of religious confusion.
-By the time the Pope moved All Saints to November, the Druids were all but gone and the Celts were being conquered by the Anglo-Saxons.
+It was becoming Roman.
+When the Romans evacuated from the Britain, the Celts fought amongst themselves.
+When Christian evangelists arrived in Britain, it was to a people generally in a state of religious confusion.
+Converting them wasn't "easy" per se, but it was successful.
+By the time the Pope created All Saints on November 1, the Druids were all but gone, the Celts in the British isles were being conquered by the Anglo-Saxons, they were both being invaded by the Norsemen, and the Christians had real structure.
+If anything, Samhain was getting less and less popular, not more.

 Point #2 was: "On the night of October 31 they celebrated Samhain."
 This is false.
 Let's dig into why.

 Samhain was not on November 1.
 Samhain was not on October 31 either.
-Hard to coopt a wrong date for an extinct festival.
+Hard to coopt a festival by getting the date wrong.

 I promised to come back to the calendar issue.
 We need to talk about this.